Suggested Audio Candy

 Upon painting each panel

-of this glorious mammal
+Of this glorious mammal

 We played Chinese Patience

-and compared tooth enamel
+Compared tooth enamel

 Those moments we shared